SixArm/sixarm_ruby_geometry/README.md

 We provide both kinds of implementations; you will likely want to pick the implementation that works best with your other code, such as any math libraries that you may be using.

-Volume modules implemented as arrays:
+Volume modules that are implemented as arrays:

 * `VolumeAsArray1D`
 * `VolumeAsArray2D`
 * `VolumeAsArray3D`
 * `VolumeAsArrayND`

-Volume modules implemented as vectors:
+Volume modules that are implemented as vectors:

 * `VolumeAsVector1D`
 * `VolumeAsVector2D`